Supportive Housing Program

 - Community Health Centers of the Central Coast has started offering free primary health care and specialty clinics, including immunization clinics, women's and men's health and dental care at the health clinics at River View in Guadalupe and Los Adobes de Maria II in Santa Maria.

 Social Workers are assigned to each property and work with onsite managers to help residents in need.
-Their tasks are wide ranging—from helping someone fill out forms necessary to obtain public assistance, helping with parenting issues, to helping solve disputes between neighbors.
-One of the bilingual social workers has started offering a financial literacy program for residents and another has initiated a computer program placing donated computers with seniors and families.
+Their tasks are wide ranging from filling out forms necessary for public assistance, helping with parenting issues and solving disputes between neighbors.
+Bilingual social workers offer assistance in financial literacy for residents and facilitate IT access for seniors and families.

 Additional Programs and Services.
 PSHH collaborates with many local agencies to bring programs and services to families at our developments throughout the Central Coast.
 Community Rooms and Learning Centers provide activities for residents including early childhood education programs, education classes, classes in art, sewing, music, exercise, computer training and other activities requested by our clients.